cm-auto/gitweb-release-downloader/README.md

 grd download --website-type github "VSCodium/vscodium" "\\.deb$"
 ```

-`--repository` takes the owner and name of the repository\
+First arguments is the repository\
+Second argument is a regex pattern for the asset to download\
 `--website-type` takes the type of git website (if this is omitted, the program
-tries to guess it from the passed repository)\
+tries to guess it from the passed repository)
-`--asset-pattern` takes a regex pattern for the asset to download

 It automatically takes the latest release, which is not a prerelease.\
 Alternatively it takes a tag to download with `--tag`.\